madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-essentials/_index.md

 learning_objectives:
      - Understand how attestation is used with Arm's Confidential Computing Architecture (CCA).
-     - Deploy a simple workload in a CCA realm on an Armv-A AEM Base FVP (Fixed Virtual Platform) with support for RME extensions.
+     - Deploy a simple workload in a CCA realm on an Armv-A AEM Base FVP (Fixed Virtual Platform) that has support for RME extensions.
      - Connect the workload with additional software services to create an end-to-end example for using attestation to unlock the confidential processing of data.

 prerequisites: